anyscale/templates/templates/fine-tune-llm_v2/cookbooks/customize_initial_weights_and_prompt_format/README.md

 # Customize initial weights and prompt format
 **⏱️ Time to complete**: 60 minutes

-This guide extends the use-case of finetuning base models to showcase
+This guide extends the use-case of finetuning base models to showcase how to
-1. Bring your own weights - either weights of other models similar in architecture to the Llama or Mistral family of models or (2) weights of models that have already been finetuned.
+1. Bring your own weights - (1) weights of other models similar in architecture to the Llama or Mistral family of models or (2) weights from a previous finetuning run.
 2. Customize the chat template/ prompt format - Specify a custom prompt format for formatting input messages to easily fine-tune on _any_ data format.

 The Anyscale platform is uniquely suited to support both of these use-cases.
 This guide assumes you have familiarized yourself with the [basic fine-tuning guide](../../README.md).